Mutual information of spin systems from autoregressive neural networks: Introduction

-Although an important part of Condense Matter physics \cite{Wolf:2007tdq,Stephan_2009,Alcaraz_2013,Alcaraz_2014} aims at studying entanglement entropy and quantum mutual information in quantum spin systems, already in classical spin systems the Shannon and Renyi entropies were found to follow the area law \cite{St_phan_2010}.
+Although an important part of Condense Matter physics \cite{Wolf:2007tdq,2008RvMP...80..517A,Stephan_2009,Alcaraz_2013,Alcaraz_2014} aims at studying entanglement entropy and quantum mutual information in quantum spin systems, already in classical spin systems the Shannon and Renyi entropies were found to follow the area law \cite{St_phan_2010}.
 With the interface boundary sizes up to $64$ spins the coefficients of the area law were precisely determined and their universality was verified using different lattice shapes.
 Later, the mutual information of two halves of the classical Ising model on an infinitely long cylinder was calculated using the transfer matrix approach \cite{Wilms_2011}.
 Both quantities were discussed with more precision in \cite{Lau_2013} using a different method, called the bond propagation algorithm.
+Similarities between quantum entanglement entropy and classical mutual information were studied in Ref.~\cite{PhysRevB.106.214303}.

+Recent developments in machine learning algorithms open new possibilities to study information theory observables.
+Quantum entanglement entropy can be calculated using an approximation of the ground state provided by neural networks.
+For example, in Refs.~\cite{2020PhRvR...2b3358H,2020PhRvA.102f2413W} autoregressive architectures were used to calculate variational Renyi entropies for 1D and 2D Ising and Heisenberg models.
+In Ref.~\cite{2020PNAS..11730234N} mutual information of classical spin systems was calculated using the method called machine-learning iterative calculation of entropy (MICE).
+It is based on the idea of Ref.~\cite{pmlr-v80-belghazi18a} of exploiting Donsker-Varadhan representation of Kullback-Leibler (KL) divergence.
+We discuss further the MICE method in Appendix \ref{app_MICE_comp}.

-In this work, we propose a new approach to directly estimate bipartite mutual information.
+In this work, we propose a new method to directly estimate classical bipartite mutual information.
 It is based on the incorporation of machine learning techniques into Monte Carlo simulation algorithms.
-The calculations are stochastic and yield provably exact results within their statistical uncertainties.
-The main advantage of the method is its flexibility, allowing its application: to any geometry of the partitioning, to any statistical system with a finite number of degrees of freedom, in an arbitrary number of space dimensions.
+From the theoretical point of view, the algorithm we use belongs to the class of Metropolized Independent Sampling \cite{Liu} algorithms.
+Therefore, our calculations are stochastic and provably exact within their statistical uncertainties, assuming that all the modes of the target distribution are probed (no mode collapse).
+The main advantage of the method is its flexibility, allowing its application: to any geometry of the partitioning, to any statistical system with a finite number of degrees of freedom, in an arbitrary number of space dimensions, provided that the target probability can be effectively trained ({\it e.g.} with no mode collapse).